 Item Depreciation method Average useful life

 Office equipment Straight line 5 years

 IT equipment Straight line 3 years

-Computer software Straight line 5 years
+Computer software (developed) Straight line 5 years

+Computer software (purchased) Straight line 3 years

 When indicators are present that the useful lives and residual values of items of property, plant and equipment have changed since the most recent annual reporting date, they are reassessed.
 Any changes are accounted for prospectively as a change in accounting estimate.